February 16, 2012:

-Brian Bierbaum, Vice President of Strategy and Growth
+Brian Bierbaum, Senior Vice President of Client Solutions

 In a comprehensive 28-page report titled The State of Online & Mobile Banking, comScore explores challenging topics such as email marketing, social media, online customer engagement and more from a financial marketer's perspective.
 The report can help answer questions such as: Are consumers interacting with financial institutions via social media?
 Is email marketing still effective?
 Are consumers interested in online chat?
 I'll highlight a few key takeaways for the financial marketer with a vested interest in email marketing.

 "As more customers rely on online banking as their primary channel for managing accounts, e-mail remains a low-cost, effective way to reach customers.
 Consumer recall is quite strong, with 48 percent of consumers reporting they’ve received some form of e-mail communication from their primary FI in the last six months."

 This probably is not a surprise to most of you.
 What I did find surprising was the low amount of consumers reporting they had received cross-sale product offers.
 According to the report, "... while the response rate on offers to open a new account is still modest at 6 percent, it represents a doubling of last year’s rate.
 In fact, these e-mails are highly effective in increasing customer awareness and engagement in other offerings, with 17 percent of recipients visiting the site to get information on other products."